Hyesoo-J/weimar_restaurant/README.md

 * Notice
 1. Notice if there are no seats available at the desired date and time - "Not Available" / "Search for another date and time"→ _Not implemented yet_
 2. When reservation is complete - "Reservation has been completed for date/time/person"
 3. When canceling a reservation - "Cancellation is confirmed"

+---

+### Developed function (18.05.2022)